wimglenn/advent-of-code-sample/README.md

 How to hook into your code:
 ---------------------------

-The `aoc` runner uses a Python packaging feature, [*entry points*](https://packaging.python.org/specifications/entry-points/) features, to locate and run your code.
-See [https://entrypoints.readthedocs.io/](https://entrypoints.readthedocs.io/) for more info about creating/finding plugins using entry points.
+The `aoc` runner uses a Python packaging 'plugin' feature called [*entry points*](https://packaging.python.org/specifications/entry-points/) to locate and run your code.
+See [https://entrypoints.readthedocs.io/](https://entrypoints.readthedocs.io/) for more info about advertising an entry point from your code.

 In your package, define your plugin's entry point in your `setup.py`, `setup.cfg`, or `pyproject.toml`.
 The group name to use is "adventofcode.user", for example: